mariyahendriksen/opinionatedguide.github.io-src/content/opinionatedeng.md

 Working on a laptop with a mushy membrane keyboard is totally fine for some people, but when you're deep into some complicated work having the best possible setup can save a lot of time, frustration, and mental overhead.

-Furthermore, the work enviroment can change how long you can work for and how productive your work time really is.
+Furthermore, the work environment can change how long you can work for and how productive your work time really is.
 Be it for comfort or productivity, there are many reasons to take care in making sure you're setup is right for you.

 If you are on a laptop some of the following is still applicable, but consider how any of what I'm about to mention may be adapted to your own setup.